b0tchsec/CTF-Fanny-Pack/solutions/google_2016/OpabinaRegalis_TokenFetch/Readme.md

 value: "opabina-regalis.go"
 ```

 Hmm...
 Looks like someone is trying to connect to '/not-token'.
-What if I create a new request for '/token'
+What if I create a new request for '/token' instead.
 ```python
 new_dat = main_pb2.Exchange()
 new_dat.request.ver = main_pb2.Exchange.GET